-Even worse is the banging and popping that can occur when the driver motion causes the cone to slam against the housing of the driver.
+Even worse is the banging and popping that can occur when the driver's motion causes the cone to slam against the housing of the driver.

-Crossover systems/networks are used to split up the frequency bands of an audio signal and sends those bands to the speakers that will best reproduce them.
+Crossover systems/networks are used to split up the frequency bands of an audio signal and send those bands to the speakers that will best reproduce them.

 For example, a crossover network could split an audio signal up as follows:

 - 20 Hz – 100 Hz is sent to the subwoofer.